R2S-ver/ABS-3D-Printing-Guide/README.md

 ## ([English](https://github.com/R2S-ver/ABS-3D-Printing-Guide/blob/main/README.md) | [中文](https://github.com/R2S-ver/ABS-3D-Printing-Guide/blob/Chinese/README.md)) <br>
 # ABS 3D Printing Research
-*A practical research log on ABS printing behavior, thermal control, failure analysis, and process optimization.*
+*A practical research log on ABS printing behavior, thermal control, failure analysis and process optimization.*
-> The goal is to document what actually happens during printing, why it happens, and what can be improved in a practical way.
+> The goal is to document what actually happens during printing, why it happens and what can be improved in a practical way.

 </div>